mvolkmann/blog/src/spring-boot.md

 1. Ensure that port to be used is not already in use.
 1. Enter `./gradlew bootRun`
-1. Browse `localhost:8080/api/test` and verify that "test" is displayed.
+1. Browse `localhost:8080/api/dog` and verify that
+   a JSON array of dog descriptions is output.

+## Implementing Unit Tests